iT3E/tnwks-ops/docs/provision.md

 # Installing prometheus exporter
 https://github.com/prometheus-pve/prometheus-pve-exporter/wiki/PVE-Exporter-on-Proxmox-VE-Node-in-a-venv
 ```
 #first create user in PVE with PVEAuditor role.
-This is done with ansible currently
+This is done with ansible currently.
+#then create an API token which has to be done manually

 #run commands on each node
 sudo useradd -s /bin/false pve-exporter